cdcarson/frieda/README.md

 #### Create Data Type

 The type of data that you pass to create a model.

-- If a column is `auto_increment` or has a default value, the field will be optional.
+- If a column is `auto_increment` or has a default value, the field is optional.
-- If a column is `GENERATED` the field will be omitted.
+- `GENERATED` fields are omitted.

 Example: